What measures has the EU taken in response to the Russian invasion of Ukraine?

 Macro-financial assistance

-The European Council adopted a financial assistance package to Ukraine on 23 October 2024.
-It includes an exceptional macro-financial assurance loan of up to €35 billion and a loan cooperation mechanism to support Ukraine in repaying loans for up to €45 billion provided by the EU and G7 partners.
+The European Council adopted a financial assistance package to Ukraine in October 2024.
+It includes an exceptional macro-financial assurance loan of up to €35 billion and the Extraordinary Revenue Acceleration (ERA), a cooperation mechanism to support Ukraine in repaying loans for up to €45 billion provided by the EU and G7 partners.

 More information: